azharhanif/Programming2/Labs/starter-programming-2-lab-6/README.md

 # Programming 2 - Lab 6

 This template repository is the starter project for Programming 2 Lab 6.
 Written in Java, Use JUnit for testing.
+### What to Submit:

+1) Code with seperate driver function file

+2) In a separate document, write down the differences between two possible solutions (available in the document section)

 ### Question(s)

 Sometimes it's better to use dynamic size arrays.
 Java's Arraylist can provide you this feature.
 Try to solve this problem using Arraylist.
 You are given n lines.
 In each line there are zero or more integers.
 You need to answer a few queries where you need to tell the number located in yth position of xth line.